 Anyway, with the rainy weather, my thoughts turned of course to soup, and this slightly spicy black bean soup really hit the spot.
 I normally add a little corn right at the end of cooking, but since I was serving this with corn bread, I skipped the corn.
 And I just had to make corn bread in order to use the cute cactus-shaped, cast iron cornbread pan I got at a yard sale last week (brand new for $3!)

-- 2 cans (or 3 cups) black beans, rinsed and drained
+- 2 cans black beans (or 3 cups), rinsed and drained

 - 2 bay leaves